life-itself/community/content/blog/evolving-an-emerging-ecosystem-2024.md

 4. Agency and capacity to implement vision
 5. Acting in service of the greater whole
 6. Collective inner resourcing

-This research study is part of Cohere+, an educational field-building project part-funded by the European Union.
-The Cohere+ project is a collaboration between: Life Itself; The Hague Center for Global Governance, Innovation and Emergence; the Institute for Integral Studies; Emerge; and the Ekskäret Foundation.

 [1]: Theo Cox, Rufus Pollock, and Anna Schaffner, ‘Mapping for Emergence’, December 2021, Life Itself, https://lifeitself.org/blog/2021/12/09/mapping-for-emergence.